tghuntCoursera/CrsDsGaCD_prj_1/CodeBook.md

         * Ages 19-48
         * 30% were selected to be in the test data set
         * 70% were selected to be in the train data set
-        * For more infomration please see the projects [README.txt] (./DatasetDocs/README.txt) file here or download the dataset using the link above.
+    * For more information please see the projects [README.txt] (./DatasetDocs/README.txt) file here or download the dataset using the link above.
-* Please use the links provided above to review the details for the data collected.

 Some information on the variable including:
  - Class of the variable